-The state of Michigan doesn’t physically force people accused of DUI to take a blood, breath, or urine test.
+The state of Maryland doesn’t physically force people accused of DUI to take a blood, breath, or urine test.
 However, it is important to know that failing to take any of these tests when you are stopped for suspected drinking and driving can result in serious consequences.
-The team of Prince George’s County DUI attorneys has put together information about what happens if you refuse to take a breath, blood, or urine, test in Florida.
+The team of Prince George’s County DUI attorneys has put together information about what happens if you refuse to take a breath, blood, or urine, test in Maryland.

 Is There Implied Consent in Maryland?

+Yes, there is implied consent in Maryland.
 When you sign the paperwork to release your driver’s license, you gave your implied consent to take a chemical test to identify the blood alcohol concentration (BAC) of alcohol in your body.
 If you refuse to take the test, it will result in an automatic suspension for 270 days.
 If you’re pulled over again and refuse to take a DUI test a second time, you can lose your driving privileges for one year.
 Since there is an implied consent that you will take a blood, breath, or urine test if you get pulled over under suspicion of DUI, you will face serious consequences if you refuse to take it.